ANormalRaft/ToolForme/README.md

 **Note:** the default config runs this command when a player dies, so you're only in trouble if the *Forme item* leaves the inventory by any other way

-- Since the mod's Bindings config only handles item IDs without data components, there currently isn't a way to handle items that rely on data components to be properly defined; such as modular items
+- Since the mod's Bindings config only handles item IDs without data components, there isn't a way to handle items that rely on data components to be properly defined; such as modular items

 ## Configanigans
 Here is what you can modify in the config:
 - Item Timer
-- Player Cooldowns
+- Player Cooldown
 - *Forme item* damage multiplier
 - Bindings